AryehMiller/AryehMiller.github.io/_projects/5_project.md

 </div>
 <div class="caption">
     Caption photos easily.
 On the left, a road goes through a tunnel.
 Middle, leaves artistically fall in a hipster photoshoot.
 Right, in another hipster photoshoot, a lumberjack grasps a handful of pine needles.

+Relevant publications:

+1. Miller, A. H., & Zug, G. R. (2016).
+An enigmatic _Lygosoma_ (Reptilia: Squamata: Scincidae) from northern Myanmar. _Herpetological Review_, 47(3), 373-374.

+2. Miller, A. H., & Zug, G. R. (2016).
+Morphology and biology of the Asian Common Mockviper, _Psammodynastes_ _pulverulentus_ (Boie, 1827)(Serpentes: Lamprophiidae): a focus on Burmese populations. _Proceedings of the Biological Society of Washington_, 129(1), 173-194.

 </div>
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">